Jill Duggar Dillard Dives Into Abortion Debate — Acknowledges Planned Parenthood’s Other Medical Services

 — Jessa Seewald (@JessaSeewald) January 22, 2017

-However, Jessa’s husband and in-laws joined Jill in expressing opinions on pro-choice politics, women’s’ rights, and abortion this week.
+However, Jessa’s husband and in-laws joined Jill in expressing opinions on pro-choice politics, women’s rights, and abortion this week.

 Duggar son-in-law Ben Seewald shared a spoken word poetry video from Living Waters, speaking against abortion.